deep-mining2/network-embedding-reading_group/README.md

 Signed netowrk embedding in social media SDM'17

-# Interesting paper about learning representations of Entire networks
+# Summary of paper about learning representations of Entire networks

 **Graph Kernels**